Information for Authors

 Manuscripts must be submitted through Publisher template.
 Please consult all of the instructions in this section before beginning your submission.

 Types of papers

 Original research article, Case study & Review articles

 All manuscripts should be concisely written, stressing the motivation for, and the novel aspects of, the work.
 Contributions should contain an Abstract (not more than 300 words) and a Conclusions section, which particularly in the case of theoretical papers translates the results into terms readily accessible to most readers.

-Priority communications should be submitted to the Editor-in-chief of respective journal and will be given priority in both the refereeing and production processes.
+Priority communications should be submitted to the Editor-in-chief of the respective journal and will be given priority in both the refereeing and production processes.

 You can use this list to carry out a final check of your submission before you send it to the journal for review.
 Please check the relevant section in this Guide for Authors for more details.